 Silently disengaged youth increasingly reduce social interactions, spend more time in the home and substitute online interactions for in-person relationships.
-Disengaged from learning, the young people are more likely to leave school early, unlikely to study later in life and less likely to be fully engaged in employment, education or training.
+Disengaged from learning, young people are more likely to leave school early, unlikely to study later in life and less likely to be fully engaged in employment, education or training.
 The evaluation findings to date have revealed some of the factors that contribute to silent disengagement and the essential strategies of youth development programmes when working with disengaged youth.
 Short-term programme outcomes include increases in participant confidence, competence, connection, and sense of belonging.

-In 2022-2023, to capture longer term outcomes, a case study approach will be used to generate a more in-depth understanding of programme outcomes in a real-life context.
-The case studies will combine individual quantitative and qualitative data to explore why an individual was referred to the programme, to describe key programme events and activities, and to determine the impact of the programme on the individual after they completed the programme and returned to their everyday life.
+Commencing in 2022 and finishing in 2024, a case study approach is being used to generate a more in-depth understanding of programme outcomes in a real-life context.
+The case studies combine individual quantitative and qualitative data to explore why an individual was referred to the programme, to describe key programme events and activities, and to determine the impact of the programme on the individual after they completed the programme and returned to their everyday life.